Azure/oms-log-analytics-firehose-nozzle/README.md

 This ValueMetric is not counted in the above statistic received, sent or lost count.

+# Scaling guidance
+### Scaling Nozzle
+Operators should run at least two instances of the nozzle to reduce message loss.
+The Firehose will evenly distribute events across all instances of the nozzle.

-Operator can [create Alert rule](#alert) for this slowConsumerAlert message in OMS Log Analytics, and when the alert is triggered, the operator should scale the number of nozzle instances to minimize the loss of data.
+When the nozzle couldn't keep up with processing the logs from firehose, Loggregator alerts the nozzle and then the nozzle logs slowConsumerAlert message to OMS.
+Operator can [create Alert rule](#alert) for this slowConsumerAlert message in OMS Log Analytics, and when the alert is triggered, the operator should scale up the nozzle to minimize the loss of data.

+We did some workload test against the nozzle and got a few data for operaters' reference:
+* In our test, the size of each log and metric sent to OMS is around 550 bytes, each nozzle instance should handle no more than **300000** such messages per minute.
+Under such workload, the CPU usage of each instance is around 40%, and the memory usage of each instance is around 80M.

+### Scaling Loggregator
+Loggregator emits **LGR** log message to indicate problems with the logging process.
+When operaters see this message in OMS, they might need to [scale Loggregator](https://docs.cloudfoundry.org/running/managing-cf/logging-config.html#scaling).

 # View in OMS Portal
 The OMS view of Cloud Foundry will be added to the OMS Solutions Gallery soon.
 For the intermediate period, you could import the view manually.
 ### Import [omsview](./omsview)
 From the main OMS Overview page, go to **View Designer** -> **Import** -> **Browse**, select the Cloud Foundry (Preview).omsview file and save the view.
 Now a **Tile** will be displayed on the main OMS Overview page.
 Click the **Tile**, it shows visualized metrics.

-### <a name="alert"/>Create Alert rules
+### <a name="alert">Create Alert rules</a>
 Operators can follow [this page](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-alerts) to create Alert rules in OMS Portal.

 **Sample Alert queries**